criscanedo/aeslib/README.md

 This is where Crypto++ differs in its implementation.
 While padding is still required, Crypto++ features a high level abstraction that handles buffering input, buffering output, and padding for you.
 The paradigm is called [pipelining](https://www.cryptopp.com/wiki/Pipelining) and was modeled from the Unix pipe system.

 While it's not necessary to know the details of Crypto++ to effectively use this library, it's never a bad investment to add to your arsenal of tools.
-It may lead you to write a better implementation for yourself.
+It may lead you to write a better library for yourself.

 ## AesCrypto Implementation